MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 6. When complete, you will be directed to the **Demo app** blade.

-#### Task 2 - Add a redirect URI

-A redirect URI is the location where the Microsoft identity platform redirects a user's client and sends security tokens after authentication.
-In a production web application, for example, the redirect URI is often a public endpoint where your app is running.
-During development, it's common to also add the endpoint where you run your app locally.

-1. Add and modify redirect URIs for your registered applications by configuring their platform settings.
-# RobertS - This does not really feel like a separate task.
-And I assume you wanted me to click the "Add a Redirect URI" link.
-This opens the page for what appears to be Task 3.
-I do see that you are getting to Task 3 in a completely different way.
-So, I am not sure of the best way to handle this as a standalone or connected task.

-#### Task 3 - Configure platform settings
+#### Task 2 - Configure platform settings

 Settings for each application type, including redirect URIs, are configured in **Platform configurations** in the Azure portal.
 Some platforms, like **Web** and **Single-page applications**, require you to manually specify a redirect URI.
 For other platforms, like mobile and desktop, you can select from redirect URIs generated for you when you configure their other settings.

 To configure application settings based on the platform or device you're targeting:

+1. Add and modify redirect URIs for your registered applications by configuring their platform settings.

 1. Select your application in **App registrations** in the Azure portal.